peter-bread/.dotfiles/packages/brew/README.md

 Declarative interface for installing packages.

-I have split my packages into multiple `Brewfile`s.
+Packages have been split into multiple `Brewfile`s depending on what type of package they are:

 | Brewfile          | Description        | MacOS | Linux |
 | ----------------- | ------------------ | ----- | ----- |